6 pro-Trump ‘fake electors’ indicted by Nevada grand jury

 McDonald, another of the fake electors charged, joined a conference call on Nov.
 4, 2020, with Trump, his son Eric Trump, former chief of staff Mark Meadows and longtime Trump ally Rudy Giuliani, according to deposition transcripts released by the now-defunct House Jan.
 6 committee.

-“They want full attack mode,” McDonald later wrote of the call in a text message.
+“They went full attack mode,” McDonald later wrote of the call in a text message.

 Updated 4:03 p.m.